ishehadeh/smp/report/progress.typ

 By the end of the second semester, Howlite will be capable of self-hosting (i.e. writing a Howlite compiler in Howlite).
 Although, we have no intention of writing the full compiler.

 Ideally, all the features outlined below will be implemented.
-But, some may be dropped in order to prioritize creating a _complete_ language.
+But some may be dropped in order to prioritize creating a _complete_ language.
 For example, right now the language is missing several operators and integer types are only unsigned.
 While this hasn't caused in issue at this stage of development, these features will take priority next semester.